MKLau/rclean-joss/rclean-joss.md

 contributions who are working in this area.
-For example, new provenance capture methods could be easily implemented into the existing framwork, and there is tremendous potential for the use of code cleaning in the creation of more robust copsules [@Pasquier @CodeOcean @Gigantum @CoRE2 @DataVerse].
+For example, new provenance capture methods could be easily implemented into the existing framwork, and there is tremendous potential for the use of code cleaning in the creation of more robust capsules [@Pasquier2018].
 Interested contributors can connect to the project at https://github.com/provtools/Rclean.
-The project is also tagged and curated by Zenodo (DOI: 10.5281/zenodo.1208640).
+The project is also tagged and curated at Zenodo (DOI: 10.5281/zenodo.1208640).

 # Citations